 Tembusu is home to a large number of student-run interest groups.
-Students can join any of the existing groups; and if they are interested in something else, are encouraged to form their own groups.
-Whenever they submit a successful proposal, the college provides seed funding that is administered through the student government.
+Students can join any of the existing groups; and if they are interested in something else, they are encouraged to form their own groups.
+Whenever they submit a successful proposal, the College provides seed funding that is administered through the student government.

 Here is a complete list of the interest groups in Tembusu:

 It is a myth that the ukulele is a solo instrument, and an even bigger one that ukulele players are solitary.
 Our group aims to bring together people who share a love for the sound of the instrument, want to meet up, exchange tips, practise together, share scores, and perhaps even come together to perform.
 We believe that everyone can play the ukulele, regardless of whether you have a background in music or not!

 As street dance is a medium with a legacy of expressing the vibrancy of daily life whilst questioning the environment in which we live, T-Crew — Tembusu's very own street dance crew — hopes to ignite the spirit of exploration, of thinking the everyday through movement, through our very own bodies.
 Nobody is born a dancer, and it takes diligence, passion and sheer determination to conquer those dance moves that look oh-so-cool!
 Join us as we sweat our way to the land of swaggg!

 If you love performing, want to sing to crowds of people, have imagined yourself rocking-out in front of thousands, or spend evenings serenading your curtain in the shower, perhaps the Tembusu Treblemakers is for you.
 This group has been set up for everyone who has an interest in music, wants to make music, wants to be around music — and since our primary medium of communication is voice, we have chosen to focus on acapella singing and performance.